 Where can I learn more about the Mind Palace Technique?

 It is traced to the Method of Loci on Wikipedia, a mnemonic method mentioned by olden times Romans and Greeks for better memory performance via visualization of familiar knowledge of location or place.
 There is also the mention of mapping visually of the house.
 Other names include ‘Journey method’ (with an example) for lists of related things – I believe my recommendation of Google Maps uses this.
-The article also proposes creating stop points and associate with images, just like in a Google map visual pins.
+The article also proposes creating stop points and associating them with images, just like in Google Maps visual pins.
 And practice.
 Interestingly, this technique can also be used to learn the vocabulary of a second language (Doner, 2014 Ted Talk).
 Another approach is the Roman Room Technique for memorizing unrelated information with examples of associating an unrelated list with different objects in the room first.
 Expansion to other rooms (perhaps categories) or a familiar town view (Think Google maps for modern notes) are possible.
 A World Memory Champion used his own house in 30 minutes to memorize 1040 digits.
-Resources have links to dollhouses and play sets that can help visualize notes associations and study books.
+Resources have links to dollhouses and playsets that can help visualize notes associations and study books.
 Pictures can be taken of each object and annotated in a note app or a short story written on the note and object.
 Modern miniature rooms of beautiful structures with detailed objects are convenient resources for the Roman Room technique in my opinion.

-Also, room design planner by Living Spaces can help you map out your associations with a virtual room.
+Also, a room design planner by Living Spaces can help you map out your associations with a virtual room.
 However, working with a physical existing room you are familiar with could be easier.

 What about paid mind mapping solutions?